-- Enter the appropriate URL for the Help files in the Custom Help URL property text box.
-The proper end-point to the URL should be wwhelp.htm. - The primary Help URL must reflect the newly created file location.
-For example: - 4.
-Click Save. - Refresh the browser. - Click Help in the Oracle Enterprise Repository menu bar to verify that the link points to the appropriate URL.
+- 4. Click Save.

+- 5. Refresh the browser.

+- 6. Click Help in the Oracle Enterprise Repository menu bar to verify that the link points to the appropriate URL.

 A.2 Creating and Configuring an Upload Submission Directory

 You can create and configure an upload submission directory.